learningequality/kolibri-docs/docs/manage/_content.rst

     .. figure:: img/import-CC.png
   	  :alt: Content import progress bar will display the percentage of the download, and the Close button once it's finished

+.. _import_with_token:

-#.
-If you need to import content from a **private/unlisted** channel, click on **Try adding the token** link above the channel list.
+7. If you need to import content from a **private/unlisted** channel, click on **Try adding the token** link above the channel list.
-#.
-Enter the **channel token/ID** received from the channel curator on Kolibri Studio.
+8. Enter the **channel token/ID** received from the channel curator on Kolibri Studio.

     .. figure:: img/enter-token.png
   	  :alt: Use the text input field to enter channel token in order to import from an unlisted channel

-#.
-Click :guilabel:`CONFIRM` to unlock channel, or :guilabel:`CANCEL` to exit.
+9. Click :guilabel:`CONFIRM` to unlock channel, or :guilabel:`CANCEL` to exit.
-#.
-Proceed to select and import channel topics and resources as for the public channels.
+10. Proceed to select and import channel topics and resources as for the public channels.

     Unlisted or private channels in the list are indicated with the |unlisted-channel| icon.

 11. To add more learning resources from a channel that you previously imported content from, click :guilabel:`OPTIONS`, select **Import more**, and repeat the selection procedure from step 3.